 LGSEC’s work shows that the local voice can be powerful in regulatory proceedings.
 Local governments are both large utility customers and local policymakers, and by leveraging both capacities, local governments can create programmatic and policy changes.
 Moreover, by pooling funds, LGSEC is able to hire legal and technical experts to intervene in proceedings and provide more specific recommendations.

-For local government leaders seeking to engage with their PUC, IMT’s new Mini Guide, which will be published later this month, highlights a variety of approaches, from filing public comments or formally intervening, hiring staff with specific regulatory expertise, and working directly with commission staff to understand how to engage in a particular process.
+For local government leaders seeking to engage with their PUC, IMT’s new Mini Guide highlights a variety of approaches, from filing public comments or formally intervening, hiring staff with specific regulatory expertise, and working directly with commission staff to understand how to engage in a particular process.
 No matter the situation, there is a way for your government to participate in regulatory proceedings to advance critical local goals.
-The full Mini Guide will be available on both NARUC and IMT’s website later this month.
+The full Mini Guide is now be available on both NARUC and IMT’s website.